 In the 13-inch Air and both Pro sizes you get a full-size SDXC memory card slot.

 The larger Pro models also offers a second Thunderbolt port.
 You get just the one with the Airs and the smaller MacBook Pro laptops, but two with the 15.6-inch versions.
 As we saw with the various configs on offer, this makes the 15-inch Pro a much better desktop replacement.

 Which you should buy depends on how much power you need, and how highly you value screen quality.
-Those who do a lot of video editing, batch image processing or other processor-intensive work should opt for a MacBook Pro.
-However, more casual buyers may actually be better off with the slightly cheaper, lighter Air.
+We've always recommended that those who do a lot of video editing, batch image processing or other processor-intensive work should opt for a MacBook Pro.

 Next, read our best laptops round-up